The Roadmap Process at SupportAbility

 We release around 20 new versions of SupportAbility each year in our efforts to continually make the product better for our diverse subscriber base.
 Upgrades are applied after standard business hours to minimise the impact on service providers.

-Whenever we release a new version of SupportAbility, we inform the nominated SupportAbility Authorised Representatives for each subscriber of all the changes we've made via our Release Notes.
+Whenever a new version of SupportAbility is released, we inform the nominated SupportAbility Authorised Representatives for each subscriber of all the changes we've made via our Release Notes.
 These Release Notes also link to new or updated documentation to assist providers in taking advantage of new features and enhancements.

 A complete list of all SupportAbility releases and all the improvements contained in each release can also be viewed on the Release Notes page of our website.